-As a representative of Caissa Wealth Strategies, Lucas David Aubin works closely with supervisor Kelly Pedersen, and all advice provided to clients is reviewed by this supervisor prior to implementation.
-Kelly Pedersen can be reached at (952) 777-2270.
+As the Director of Investments of Caissa Wealth Strategies, Ryan Zywotko works closely with supervisor Kelly Pedersen, and all advice provided to clients is reviewed by this supervisor prior to implementation.
+Kelly Pedersen can be reached at (612) 426-6007.